AlanYHung/data-structures-and-algorithms/c-sharp/LinkedList/README.md

 * Create a ZipList method that will take in 2 lists and merge them via alternating nodes from each list
 * Create a Stack with the methods Push, Pop, peek, and IsEmpty
 * Create a Queue with the methods Enqueue, Dequeue, peek, and IsEmpty
+* Create a Class called PseudoQueue that mimics a Queue using 2 stacks

 ### Challenge Description
 * Create a functioning Linked List with insert, display, and search functionality.